 About Me

-I am a freelance journalist, primarily for Time Out UK & London.
-I work on news, features about Gen Z culture, and social media.
+I am a freelance journalist, primarily for Time Out UK and London.
+I work weekly across news, arts & culture, on features about Gen Z, and on social media.
 I'm also Editor-in-Chief of Epigram, the University of Bristol's student-run newspaper.
+I have also contributed to BBC Radio Scotland discussing music and youth culture.

-I'm available for commissions or day-shifts.
-To get in touch email me at annierosamac@icloud.com or message me via any social media.
+I'm available for commissions, day-shifts, broadcast work, or just for a chat.
+To get in touch email me at annierosamac@icloud.com or message me via any social media, linked below.
+See below for recent examples of my written work.

 RIP the fake ID: why young people aren’t going out